Selecting a language will automatically trigger the translation of the page content.

 In many countries, local law requires foreigner nationals to register births with the local civil registrar.

-Inquiries should be made with the foreign authorities of the place of birth to find out the time limits and methods of declaration.
+You should inquire with the foreign authorities of the place of birth about the deadlines and methods of declaration

-When birth registration with foreign authorities is mandatory, the birth must be registered with the local registrar.
+When the declaration of birth before the foreign authorities is mandatory, you must declare the birth to the local registrar.

 Répondez aux questions successives et les réponses s’afficheront automatiquement